 - Politics, policy & fiscal approach

-- Economy, from macro drivers to local actions & impacts
+- Economy, from macro and regional drivers to local actions & impacts across sectors

-- How we work – office & home design, commuting, connectivity and the value of work
+- How we work – workspace and home design, commuting, connectivity and the value of work

 - Environment – FoL’s Achieving Net Zero work; public space, movement & logistics

-- Society – work-life balance, equality, health, privacy and engagement
+- Society – work-life balance, equality, health, culture, privacy and engagement

 - Delivery – tied to the above, and across all sectors & communities